Conker's Bad Fur Day: Workflow

 All of Conker's Bad Fur Day's staff, including the animators, programmers, and writers, worked in a liberated, non-planned, and intuition-based manner; the cutscene dialogue and gameplay design in particular was spontaneously conceived between the developers with a rough notion of the level's story.
 Out of all the game's dialogue, only the intro was scripted.
 The developers' ideas were tracked with notepads, as they would describe them verbally while taking notes of what they heard from others.
-Shawn Pile wrote a language that allowed for changes in the game’s structures to be done in a few seconds, whereas without it, it would have taken "two-and-a-half to three minutes" to make a change.
+Shawn Pile wrote a language that allowed for changes in the game's structures to be done in a few seconds, whereas without it, it would have taken "two-and-a-half to three minutes" to make a change.

-Writing
+Writing and cultural references

 The beginning, middle and end of the story was done all at the same time, with events written to happen later in the story leading to the inclusion of elements earlier.
 In order to fit three save files in four kilobytes of SRAM space, the game was broken up into lengthy chapters.
 Seavor's focus on the game, as project lead, was making sure the narrative complemented the gameplay and mechanics: "Just doing a 'thing' like hitting something with a brick is far more engaging if there's a motivation behind it to disguise the binary nature of the act".
 For example, the developers originally planned Conker to attack with a baseball bat; this was changed to a frying pan because it justified the use of a comic sound effect of a metal object hitting something.

 When designing levels, the developers were originally more focused on the gameplay than the comedy; as development went on, they noticed being less focused on gameplay and more on the comedic premises made the levels come together easier.
-This especially became evident with the use of film parodies, which Seavor decided on after adding a Terminator (1984) reference in the barn yard scene.
+This especially became evident with the use of film parodies, which Seavor decided on after adding a Terminator (1984) reference in the barnyard scene.
 The parodies helped the developers come up with ideas for music, sound, design, and gameplay.
 For example, the spoofing of The Matrix (1999) in a lobby chase scene gave composer and audio engineer Robin Beanland ideas for interactive music, where shooting bullets would fade the channels of the upbeat music into channels playing something more downtempo.

 The Star Wars series, Bram Stoker's Dracula (1992), and Apocalypse Now (1979) are among the films spoofed.
 Conker's Bad Fur Day begins with a shot-by-shot recreation of the intro of A Clockwork Orange (1971).
 A joke in one of Conker's conversations with the catfish references Trading Places (1983).
 The sequences involving the shark-bulldog Brute parodies Jaws (1975), particularly featuring music cues similar to that of the film.
 The final boss fight references Aliens (1986), as an alien rips out of the Panther King's chest and Conker fights it in a powersuit.